Skingr/tigerone/README.md

 ```

 ### IMPORTANT
-Create a .gitignore with this:
+Make sure your .gitignore has this:
 ```
 /node_modules/
 .env